pconrad-webapps/pconrad-webapps.github.io/_topics/maps.md

 * <https://d3js.org/>: D3.js is a web framework for data visualization.
 It deserves a whole separate tutorial.
    * Apparently, it also has features for doing geographic maps.
    * Here is one example: <http://bl.ocks.org/michellechandra/0b2ce4923dc9b5809922>
+   * Here is a library built on d3.js: <https://datamaps.github.io/>

 # Commercial Solutions